 This first step is all about your mindset.
 If you want these kinds of results, they won’t happen overnight.
 It will require a lot of commitment on your part to navigate the highs and lows of the journey.

-Step 2 – Build structure around your outreach process.
+Step 2 – Build a structure around your outreach process.

 Build a robust list so when you start the outreach process you don’t have to waste time figuring out who to reach out to next.
 The structured approach will ensure greater success.